The Burrow

 If it does, you could be facing a significant burden from housing costs.

-As experts in helping Australians compare home loans and save on household finances, we gathered data on how many people were overburdened by housing costs – where more than 40% of their income goes towards housing.
+As experts in helping Australians compare home loans and interest rates and save on household finances, we gathered data on how many people were overburdened by housing costs – where more than 40% of their income goes towards housing.
 This includes mortgages and rent payments.

 Using some of the latest available data, here are the countries where people face the biggest burden from housing costs on average.